 In 1997 I was unemployed and recovering from some serious illness.
 I was disenchanted with the church, and was more wounded than I knew.
 I'd had huge commitment, some talent, and the beginnings of some wisdom.
 I'd felt like I was really beginning to be useful as a minister.
 All that was no match for fear and lies.
 The whole experience showed in sharp relief the pointlessness of much that churches were doing- all the busyness and shifting of deck chairs.

 I couldn't do it.
-I no longer had the energy or the patience for little ladies' meetings and parochial pieties.
+I no longer had the energy or the patience for parochial pieties.
 I was getting grumpy even over the good things.
-So l left employment by a parish.
+So l left church employment.

 I tried to find on my own way of saying what is important.
-One Man's Web, which had begun life as Jan Struther's Home Page, focused especially on Men's Issues, was an attempt to continue to say something, to force me to articulate what I was thinking, and to keep some kind of faith with my calling.
-I am not good at relationships and team work.
-A few early attempts to work with others dried up.
-It truly become one man's web.
+One Man's Web, which had begun life as Jan Struther's Home Page, was an attempt to continue to say something, to force me to articulate what I was thinking, and to keep some kind of faith with my calling.

 I wanted to model living a faith where the way is not clear, and to model being patient as answers develop over time.
 I wanted to encourage people to trust their instincts and experience of life, as well as being probing and questioning about the old traditions.
 I wanted to model growing and changing, and not being ashamed of previous ideas that we can no longer espouse, but which helped "then."